EH30/SiderealKundliCraft/README.md

 # Example
 ```
-from SiderealKundliCraft import SiderealAstroData, chart
+from SiderealKundliCraft import AstroChart, SiderealAstroData

 if __name__ == "__main__":
     # Example UTC: +5:30 which is used by India